pymc-devs/pymc/GOVERNANCE.md

 For current members of the documentation team, refer to the recurrent and core contributor membership sections.

-### Discourse team
+### Community team
-The focus of the Discourse team is managing and energizing the PyMC Discourse.
+The focus of the Community team is activities intended to nurture, energize, and grow the community of PyMC users and contributors.
+These activities include moderation of and participation in the discussions on the PyMC Discourse, planning and organization of events such as PyMCon and sprints, and coordination of presence on various social networks.
+These activites are not intended to be the sole responsibility of the Community team.
+Instead, the Community team provides leadership in these efforts, but recruits other contributors and community members as needed, thus encourging participation and fostering a healthy, self-sustaining community.

-For current members of the discourse team, refer to the recurrent and core contributor membership sections.
+For current members of the community team, refer to the recurrent and core contributor membership sections.

 ### "No-team" tasks
 All tasks related to the project that are not specifically listed in the description of a dedicated team are the responsibility of the PyMC team as a whole.
-At the time of writing, this includes but is not limited to: fundraising, issue triaging, running PyMC related events like PyMCon or sprints, outreach, or presence on social networks.
+At the time of writing, this includes but is not limited to: enforcing this governance and the [PyMC code of conduct](https://github.com/pymc-devs/pymc/blob/main/CODE_OF_CONDUCT.md), developing project-related grants, soliciting of project sponsorships, decisions regarding the allocation of project-related funds, planning of the project roadmap, or triaging of GitHub issues.

 ### Team structure in practice
 This section describes how members of the PyMC team are given